 - Monitor your symptoms with a daily diary: The first step in treating IBS is to monitor symptoms, daily bowel habits, and any other factors that may affect your bowels.
 This can help to identify factors that worsen your symptoms, such as lactose or other food intolerances and stress.

 - Increasing dietary fiber: Increasing the dietary fiber may relieve symptoms of IBS.
 By reading the product information panel on the package, you can determine the number of grams of fiber per serving.
 A bulk forming soluble fiber supplement (such as psyllium in Metamucil capsules) may also be recommended to increase fiber intake since it is difficult to consume enough fiber in the diet.
 Fiber supplements should be started at a low dose and increased slowly over several weeks to reduce the symptoms of excessive intestinal gas, which can occur in some people when beginning fiber therapy.

 - Psychosocial therapies: Stress and anxiety can worsen IBS in some people.
 Some people benefit from counseling and/or cognitive behavior therapy, which helps you to focus on a particular problem in a limited time period.
 You learn how your thoughts contribute to anxiety or stress and learn how to change these thoughts.
 Participation in a support group can also be valuable.
 Many patients find that daily exercise is helpful in maintaining a sense of well-being.
 Exercise can help reduce stress which can have an effect on your bowels because of the effect of the serotonin response in our gut.
 Getting enough sleep can be very helpful.

 - IBS medications: Although there are medications available to treat the symptoms of IBS, these drugs do not cure the condition.
 The choice among these medications depends in part upon whether you have diarrhea, constipation, or pain-predominant IBS.

 Although IBS can cause pain and stress, the majority of patients are able to control symptoms and live a normal life without developing serious health problems.

-The Health Center has resources to support you.
+The Student Health Center has resources to support you.